Kingsquee/Worldsong/README.md

 ------------------------

 #####*"Why did you write this?"*
 I used to use Unity, but the complicated, fickle state preservation of their hotloading bothered me.
 I wanted a framework that was reliable, performant, easy to understand, and capable of being used for any kind of software project.

+Hopefully, I've accomplished that.

 #####*"So it's an abstracted main loop?"*
 An abstracted, hotloadable, state-preserving main loop!